Shopify/hydrogen/.changeset/healthy-owls-lay.md

 '@shopify/mini-oxygen': major
 ---

-The main runtime exported from `@shopify/mini-oxygen` is now based on workerd.
+The default runtime exported from `@shopify/mini-oxygen` is now based on workerd.

 The previous Node.js sandbox runtime has been moved to the `@shopify/mini-oxygen/node` export.

 Example usage: